 Since 2011, Massachusetts has allowed for the recognition of pet trusts.
 Your friend will need to think of the appropriate caretaker for the pets but the pet trust can allow for financial funding of the pet's needs.
-As with any trust, your friend want to make sure it is integrated with his estate...Read more »
+As with any trust, your friend want to make sure it is integrated with his...Read more »

 Without seeing the actual docket of the case I can only speculate, but the terminology "closed" can be confusing since the probate estate could certainly still be active, it just means generally that no petition is pending before the court since that Decree was entered on April 8.
-If you have...Read more »
+If you...Read more »

 Title to real property descends to heirs or devisees upon death.
 Its very important to hire an attorney now to make sure the probate process was completed three years ago to show that either the heirs or the devisees have good title to convey at closing.
 If the probate estate is still open, the...Read more »

 My great uncle passed away in '06.
 His brother, my other great uncle became the sole heir & executor of the estate .
 Subsequently, he passed away in 2009.
 Recently, I discovered online that there is about $3,400 of unclaimed money being held by the state .
 The state told me I need to...
 Read more »

 If the $3,400 of unclaimed property belongs to the Estate of your Great Uncle that passed away in 2006, the Executor, now called a Personal Representative, of that Estate would need to file the claim paperwork.
 Since the original Executor passed away someone with priority of appointment under the...Read more »